QuentinJcb/QuentinJcb.github.io/btc-statistics.md

 # Bitcoin’s tick-by-tick data analysis

 ## Introduction
 The purpose of this article is to analyse Bitcoin tick-by-tick data [available here](http://api.bitcoincharts.com/v1/csv/).
 We will focus exclusively on BTC/USD data from Coinbase exchange.
-This choice is a bit arbitrary but Coinbase seems to be one of the most active exchanges for USD and the CSV file covers a long period of time.
+This choice is a bit arbitrary but Coinbase seems to be one of the most active exchanges for USD, behind bitmex, and the CSV file covers a long period of time.
 As of March 2018, the file contains 39 million BTC/USD transactions, with the corresponding timestamp and volume.
 There are indeed three columns: the POSIX timestamp, the price (in USD) and the volume (in BTC).
 The first 10 lines of the csv file look like that:

    | timestamp |     price   | volume|
    |-----------|:-----------:|-------|